asiamina/drupal/README.md

 ## Documentation on Setup of this website with files available in this repository
 Procedure with all steps involved in setting up the website are provided in a document "TTU_DrupalSite_SetupDocument_v1.pdf" present in this repository for reference.

+## Understanding the files in repository
+For Drupal v7.90, download the zipped file from this github repository, extract the files into a folder with name drupal790 and place them it inside folder C:\xampp\htdocs
+For Drupal v9.42, download the individual zipped files, extract and combine them into a single folder with name as drupal942 and place it inside folder C:\xampp\htdocs

 ## Additional resources
 https://www.drupal.org/